westbaykayak/westbaykayak.github.io/policies/constitution.md

 ## 7 General Committee ##

-7.1 The affairs of the Organisation shall be controlled by a General Committee comprising the Executive Officers of the Organisation and two other Members elected from, and by, the Full Members of the Organisation at the Annual General Meeting.
+7.1 The affairs of the Organisation shall be controlled by a General Committee comprising the Officers of the Organisation and other Members elected from, and by, the Full Members of the Organisation at the Annual General Meeting.
 The General Committee shall meet at agreed intervals and not less than four times per year, and will be convened by the secretary.
 Persons under the age of 18 years cannot serve as trustees or be appointed to the General Committee.

 7.2 The duties of the General Committee shall be: